 3.2 Horses born in The United Kingdom

-When a Horse is born in The United Kingdom the mare owner shall notify the Studbook Office in accordance with Section 7.4 not later than the end of the calendar year of its birth or within 6 months of birth whichever is the later.
+When a Horse is born in The United Kingdom the mare owner shall notify the Studbook Office in accordance with Section 7.4 not later than within 6 months of birth or by 30th November of the year of birth, whichever is the later.
 The date of foaling must align with a Stallion Serving Record supplied in the previous year by the stallion owner.
 Failure to comply with all conditions will render a requirement for proof of parentage by DNA analysis.

 4. Additional requirements for Stallions